-What are some of the best things to do in Esquel and what day trips should you consider?
+What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

-The town of Esquel is situated in the northwestern end of the Province of Chubut right at the foot of the Andes Mountain Range, and for a small mountain town, it has a lot to offer!
+The town of Esquel is situated in the northwestern end of the Province of Chubut, right at the foot of the Andes Mountain Range.
+After spending time here across multiple trips, it has become one of those Patagonia bases we keep coming back to!

 In short, Esquel needs to be on your list of places to visit in Patagonia.